PETERFEE/2d_GrassSim/README.md

-# 🌱 RootDown: The Drought-Tolerant Lawn Simulator
+# 🌱 Bloom or Doom: The Water Conservation Lawn Maintenance Game!

 A comprehensive environmental education game that teaches water conservation through lawn management.
-Build the most drought-tolerant lawn possible while avoiding aquifer depletion!
+Manage your lawn as responsibly as possible to maintain its healthy while avoiding aquifer depletion!

 ## 🎮 Game Overview

-RootDown is an interactive simulation where players manage a virtual lawn with realistic environmental mechanics.
+Bloom or Doom is an interactive simulation where players manage a virtual lawn with realistic environmental mechanics.
 The goal is to create a healthy, drought-resistant lawn while conserving water resources and avoiding environmental disasters like sinkholes.

 ## 🌟 Key Features